 A variety of crimes fall into criminal defense law, and each offense comes with different legal nuances and unique challenges to overcome.
-That's why attorney Eric J. Olson is well versed in defending clients who have been accused of many different types of criminal activity.
+Attorneys Eric J. Olson and William Bailey are well versed in defending clients who have been accused of many different types of criminal activity.

-Mr. Olson has over ten years of experience defending clients in the following areas of criminal law:
+Olson Defense has over twenty years of experience defending clients in the following areas of criminal law:

 Crimes of assault.

 Assault is the threat or attempt of force of battery on another that causes the victim to have a reasonable apprehension of imminent harm.
 In criminal law, assault requires the intent to commit the crime and / or proof of physical injury.

 DWI / DUI charges.

 - DWI (Driving While Intoxicated)